samooth/spaceautobase/README.md

 #### `host.interrupt(reason)`

 Interrupt the applying of writer blocks optionally giving a `reason`.
-This will emit an `interrupt` event passing the `reason` to the callback and close the spacebase.
+This will emit an `interrupt` event passing the `reason` to the callback and close the spaceautobase.

 Interrupts are an escape hatch to stop the apply function and resolve the issue by updating your apply function to handle it.
 A common scenario is adding a new block type that an older peer gets from a newer peer.